Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 | 6-10 | 5 |
 | 11-15 | 4 |
 | 16 or higher | 3 |

+Again, Tallis will pay half.
+Upon payment, Toolscrap will say that he'll send the mercenaries to the manor and they should arrive by late afternoon.

 The following are brief descriptions of guards, which all use the same Manor Guard statblock in [[Appendix A]].